amyhupe/amyhupe.co.uk/src/articles/2019-09-19-10-more-blog-posts-update.md

 I wanted to run the experiment for 3 months, which means we’re pretty much at the halfway mark now.
 Here’s how it’s going so far.

-## 3 blog posts and counting
+## 21 pairs, 3 blog posts and counting

-So far, 3 blog posts have been published as part of the initiative.
+So far, from my observations, 21 blogging posts have formed as part of the initiative.

+3 blog posts have been published, with more underway.

 The first and third were authored by [Edafe Onerhime](https://twitter.com/ekoner), one of my own blogging partners, who has written 2 posts on data strategy, explaining: